8 tips to encourage your cat to drink more water

 8. Add some flavour

 Adding a few drops of tuna juice (from tuna packed in water, not oil) or chicken broth will make the water more enticing for your feline friend.
 Just make sure the flavouring doesn’t include too much salt, as this is unhealthy for your cat.

-If you are concerned about any change to your cat's behaviour, including changes to their normal eating and drinking habits, please consult your vet.
+If you are concerned about any change to your cat's behaviour, including changes to their normal eating and drinking habits, it can be a sign of a medical problem so please consult your vet.

-For more advice on cats and drinking, visit the Cats Protection website.
+For more guidance, visit our help and advice on cats and drinking.